ionic-team/ionic-site/docs/v2/getting-started/tutorial/project-structure/index.md

 <script src="build/js/app.bundle.js"></script>
 ```

-- `build/js/app.bundle.js` is a concatenated files containing Ionic, Angular and your app's JavaScript.
+- `build/js/app.bundle.js` is a concatenated file containing Ionic, Angular and your app's JavaScript.

 - `cordova.js` will 404 during local development, as it gets injected into your project during cordova's build process.